nimiq/tutorial/src/content/tutorial/6-gasless-transfers/5-relay-discovery/content.md

 - ✅ Falls back gracefully when a relay fails health checks.
 - ✅ Removes the last hardcoded relay URL from your workflow.

-Next up: **Lesson 5** where you replace static fees with a dynamic, production-ready calculation.
+Next up: **Optimized Fee Calculation**, where you replace static fees with a dynamic, production-ready calculation.